mongodb/libmongocrypt-helper-ruby/README.maint.md

 `libmongocrypt` that you want to package.
 2. Update the `VERSION` constant to the version of the helper, which is derived from `libmongocrypt` version as described below.
-3. Run `./build-so.sh`.
-This will fetch the tarball for `libmongocrypt` of the version specified in the first step, build the `libmongocrypt.so` shared library using Docker and place the shared library under the `so` subdirectory.
+3. Download the source code of the corresponding version of `libmongocrypt` from https://github.com/mongodb/libmongocrypt/releases/, and unpack it to `ext/libmongocrypt/libmongicrypt`.
 4. Commit the changes including the new shared library.
 5. Run `./release.sh` to create a gem and push it to RubyGems.